wkrouse/Bringing-My-OCD/README.md

 # Bringing My OCD Online: Userscripts for Enhanced Forum Browsing

  Hi, I'm Will.
 I'm 24 and I'm autistic.
 I'm learning to code and this is my first public project.
-I chose userscripts as my first project because I can improve my quality of life with my coding skills.
-They stop me from dreading the end of a story thread.
+With my coding skills, I've developed userscripts that enhances my online reading experience by eliminating the dread I feel when I know I'm almost finished with a story.
 The GitHub repo describes what my code does and how to install it.

 # 									Script Impact: Visualizing the Changes